 FAQs

-No. We do not disclose any information about your appointments or sessions with your BC or anyone else, unless we have your written, “Authorization to Obtain/Release Information” to do so.
+No. We do not disclose any information about your appointments or sessions with your chain of command or anyone else, unless we have your consent to do so.
 Under certain circumstances, there are limits to when we might ethically and legally have to report information reported in session, i.e. if you report that you are a danger to yourself or others, if a child (under 18), dependent adult (18-64 who has mental or physical limitations that restrict his/her ability to carry out normal activities), or the elderly (over age 65) is being physically abused, sexually abused, neglected and/or exploited, if you are in need of emergency medical/psychiatric services, and if your medical records, including mental health records, are subject to subpoena by a court of law for either criminal or civil proceedings.

 Might I be pulled from duty if I come to see you?

 No, not necessarily.
 Our mission is to help you do your job as best as you can.
 We are not looking to pull you from your job just because you have some emotional or mental health issues you are working through.
-However, depending on the severity of some issues, we might need to talk about the best course of action for you.
-Overall, we want you healthy and safe.
-Additionally, we also want the people in the community you serve to be safe.
-So, should an issue arise that might compromise either of those.
-We will discuss those in session and collaborate on the best course of action for you.
+Overall, we want Austin's first responders to be healthy and safe, and we want the public being served to be safe as well.
+So, should an issue arise that might compromise either of those we will discuss it with you and collaborate on the best course of action.

 Do I have to pay?